martkjoh/prosjektopggave/README.md

 # Prosjektopggave
-Files, scripts and programs used to write my "prosjektoppgaven", NTNU 2021.
+Files and scripts used to write my "prosjektoppgave" (specialization project), NTNU 2021

 Folders:
-* `oppgave/` - latex files, as well as pdf for the text.
+* `oppgave/` - latex files, figures, as well as the complied pdf files
-* `scripts/` - scripts used for numerical and symbolical calculations.
-Mathematica and sage notebooks.
+* `scripts/` - SageMath notebooks used for symbolical calculations
+* `scripts/numerikk/` - numerical scripts.
+Python, with NumPy, SymPy, SciPy and Matplotlib